yereverluvinunclebert/GDIP-Image-List/README.md

 **Usage:**

+Pull both classes into your existing project.

-Add a public or private variable to a module (BAS) in order to instantiate/create a new GDI+ image list instance.
+Add a public or private variable as required to a module (BAS) in order to instantiate/create a new GDI+ image list instance.

     Public thisImageList As New cGdipImageList